List of songs recorded by Linkin Park

-American rock band Linkin Park has recorded material for seven studio albums, the most recent being One More Light, in 2017.
+American rock band Linkin Park has recorded material for eight studio albums, the most recent being From Zero, in 2024.
 The band was formed in Los Angeles, California in 1996 by high school friends Mike Shinoda, Rob Bourdon and Brad Delson.
-The group later expanded to a six-piece when they added Joe Hahn, Dave "Phoenix" Farrell and Mark Wakefield to the line-up.
-Mark Wakefield was later changed to lead vocalist Chester Bennington.
+The group soon expanded into a six-piece when they added Joe Hahn, Dave "Phoenix" Farrell and Mark Wakefield to the line-up.
+Mark Wakefield was replaced by lead vocalist Chester Bennington prior to the release of the Hybrid Theory EP.
 After facing numerous rejections from several major record labels, Linkin Park turned to Jeff Blue for additional help.
 After failing to catch Warner Bros.
 Records attention on three previous attempts, Jeff Blue, now the vice president of Warner Bros.
 Records, helped the band sign a deal with the company in 1999.
 The band released its breakthrough album, Hybrid Theory, the following year.
-The album spawned four singles, "One Step Closer", "Crawling", "Papercut" and "In the End".
+The album spawned four singles, "One Step Closer", "Crawling", "Papercut", and "In the End".
 The album included a total of twelve songs, with two additional special edition tracks available in Japan.
 Later in 2002, the band released a remix album, Reanimation, which would include works from Hybrid Theory and non-album tracks.
 Reanimation debuted on July 30, 2002, featuring the likes of Black Thought, Jonathan Davis, Aaron Lewis and many others.
 Reanimation claimed the second spot on the Billboard 200 and sold nearly 270,000 copies during its debut week.
 The remix album included twenty remixed songs, mainly hip hop-influenced.